EUCAIM/upv-node-workstation-images/README.md

 Also you may want to add an init script for starting the browser and go to initial web page of your application.

+### Using GPU resources
+If your application can employ GPU resources to accelerate the computation you may want to install the CUDA toolkit or just take as the base another image which includes the libraries (using the `FROM` instruction).
+For example you can take: "nvidia/cuda:10.2-runtime-ubuntu18.04" or "tensorflow/tensorflow:2.3.1-gpu".

+Generally, the images created by UPV for the CHAIMELEON project take the ubuntu official image as the base image, and those with a tag which ends in `cuda10` or `cuda11` take the nvidia/cuda official image as the base image.